dknappopus/omg_spotify/README.md

 2) Clone Repo `git clone https://github.com/dknappopus/omg_spotify.git`
 3) navigate to repo `cd ./omg_spotify`
 4) Add input file `<input_file_name.xlsx>` to repo
-5) Open Terminal
-6) Create virtual environment
+5) Create virtual environment
    `python -m venv spotify_venv`
-7) Activate virtual environment `./spotify_venv/Scripts/activate`
+6) Activate virtual environment `./spotify_venv/Scripts/activate`
-8) Install required packages (this will take a few minutes on first install) `pip install -r requirements.txt`
+7) Install required packages (this will take a few minutes on first install) `pip install -r requirements.txt`
-9) Run python
+8) Run python
     `python spotify_isrc_lookup.py <input_file_name.xslx>`
-10) file will be saved as input_data_isrc.csv
+9) file will be saved as input_data_isrc.csv

 ## known issues
 - you may have to edit your registry if you get a 'file path too long error' on install. steps to do that: